Education in Nigeria: Informal education and literacy programmes

-Informal modes of education have formed a foundation for tertiary education in Nigeria for many years and are still at play today.
-These programs and structures are difficult to study and assess unanimously as they are decentralized and unique in their missions and practices.
-Many academics have concluded that an overall lack of funding and centralization has significantly hindered the quality, funding, and implementation of literacy programs for both school age children and adults.
+Informal modes of education have long formed the foundation of tertiary education in Nigeria and remain at play today.
+These programmes and structures are difficult to study and assess unanimously as they are decentralized and unique in their missions and practices.
+Many academics have concluded that an overall lack of funding and centralization has significantly hindered the quality, funding, and implementation of literacy programmes for both school-age children and adults.

-However, many have achieved success at promoting employment and increasing economic mobility for those who have utilized the programs.
-In addition to vocational apprenticeships, the Nigerian government and various NGOs have introduced communal based strategies for increasing literacy rates among both children and adults.
+However, many have succeeded in promoting employment and increasing economic mobility for those who have used the programmes.
+In addition to vocational apprenticeships, the Nigerian government and various NGOs have introduced communal- based strategies to increase literacy rates among both children and adults.
 One such example is the Centre of Excellence for Literacy and Literacy Education (CELLE), an NGO committed to accelerating national development through literacy education.
 In 1992, CELLE launched the Premier Reading Club (PRC), which is a nationally organized club with defined structure and methods for teaching children and adults to read and share their ideas.
-These programs have achieved varying levels of success with the primary challenge being that funding is difficult to come by.
+These programmes have achieved varying levels of success with the primary challenge being that funding is difficult to come by.
 Formal and informal literacy education in Nigeria received a significant boost under the colonial rule of Britain, but since independence in 1960, educational funding across the board has been lacking.
-Informal education has also aimed at addressed issues other than illiteracy.
+Informal education has also aimed at addressing issues other than illiteracy.

-Calls to incorporate informal HIV/AIDS education into the prison education system have been frequent and met with limited and varied response.
-This population is in need of this education as inmates are not exposed to the standard methods of TV and print media campaigns addressing the issue.
+Calls to incorporate informal HIV/AIDS education into the prison education system have been frequent and met with limited and varied responses.
+This population needs this education, as inmates are not exposed to standard TV and print media campaigns addressing the issue.

-From a psychological perspective, much of the informal education of adults is based on western research regarding psychology and social sciences.
-However, increasing academic movements are aiming to contextualize and build upon these western based ideals for the sake of social betterment in Nigeria, as well as developing nations around the world.
+From a psychological perspective, much of the informal education of adults is based on Western psychological and social science research.
+However, growing academic movements are seeking to contextualize and build upon these western-based ideals for the sake of social betterment in Nigeria and in developing nations around the world.

-Overall, the informal education system in Nigeria can be described as nuanced and complicated.
-Despite large support for investment in adult literacy and vocational programs, small groups of politicians and funding challenges have stalled the implementation of many literacy and vocational programs.
-One study regarding the involvement of the national government in education and literacy programs concluded that the high illiteracy rates in Nigeria were significantly related to the government's lack of commitment towards its standardized education policies.
+Overall, the informal education system in Nigeria is nuanced and complex.
+Despite strong support for investment in adult literacy and vocational programmes, small groups of politicians and funding constraints have stalled the implementation of many such programmes.
+One study regarding the involvement of the national government in education and literacy programmes concluded that the high illiteracy rates in Nigeria were significantly related to the government's lack of commitment towards its standardized education policies.